Robotic lawn mower: History

 In 1992, the first fully solar powered robotic mower was patented by André Collens and sold to Husqvarna which marketed it in 1995.

 In 2012, the Bosch Indego introduced lawn mapping, to mow in a systematic manner instead of a random pattern.

-As of 2019, vision-based artificial intelligence robotic mowers, without perimeter wire, were announced by EEVE.
-Followed by a vision-based robotic mower of Volta in 2019.
+In 2019, the first commercially available robotic lawn mower to utilize visual perception for navigation, operating without a perimeter wire, was launched by Volta.
+According to a 2025 peer-reviewed analysis of the technology, this marked the initial commercial entry of vision-based autonomous mowing.

 In 2020, Husqvarna announced a robotic mower that can navigate completely without a boundary wire, allowing location accuracy of 2-3 centimeters, using satellite navigation in coordination with a reference station.

 In 2023, FireFly Automatix introduced a large battery-powered robotic mower (AMP) with cylinder, or reel, cutting units that also utilizes networks of RTK reference stations and GPS for accurate positioning.
 AMP mowers were used to autonomously maintain the fairways at the PGA TOUR's Black Desert Championship in Utah in October 2024, a first in professional golf.

+In 2024, AM Robots introduced the first robotic mower (Storm) with Lidar technology.
+Removing the need of any external communication or local positioning systems.

 Technology

 The mower can find its charging station via radio frequency emissions, by following a boundary wire, or by following an optional guide wire.
 This can eliminate wear patterns in the lawn caused by the mower only being able to follow one wire back to the station.

 To get to remote areas or areas only accessible through narrow passages the mower can follow a guide wire or a boundary wire out of the station.

-Some robotic movers do not need a border wire, but use a GPS, often together with an additional GPS receiver to achieve precise positioning (real-time kinematic positioning).
+Some robotic mowers do not need a border wire, but use a GPS, often together with an additional GPS receiver to achieve precise positioning (real-time kinematic positioning).

 Batteries used include nickel–metal hydride (NiMH), lithium-ion, lead-acid, and lithium iron phosphate (LFP).

 In 2019 an all-wheel-drive (AWD) drive robotic mower was released by Husqvarna.

+Vision-based navigation systems use onboard cameras combined with image processing and neural network-based control to perceive turf conditions and guide autonomous operation.
+The first commercially available mower implementing this approach was introduced by Volta in 2019.
+The use of artificial intelligence techniques, including convolutional neural networks, for image-based control of such machines is described in U.S. patents assigned to the company.